cncf/wg-serverless/workflow/spec/spec.md

 Serverless workflow states can have one or more incoming and outgoing transitions (from/to other states).
 Each state has a "nextState" property which is a string value that determines which state to transition to.
-Implementors can choose to use the states "name" string property for determining the next state, however we realize that in most cases this is not an optimal solution that can lead to ambiguity.
+Implementers can choose to use the states "name" string property for determining the next state, however we realize that in most cases this is not an optimal solution that can lead to ambiguity.
 This is why each state also include an "id" property.
-Implementors can choose their own id generation strategy to populate the id property for each of the states and use it as the unique state identifier that is to be used as the "nextState" value.
+Implementers can choose their own id generation strategy to populate the id property for each of the states and use it as the unique state identifier that is to be used as the "nextState" value.

 So the options for next state transitions are: